 Tensor Memory Accelerator

 The Tensor Memory Accelerator (TMA) is a new part of the H100 Hopper architecture that frees GPU threads from memory management tasks.
-The introduction of the TMA primarily enhances performance, representing a significant architectural shift rather than just an incremental improvement like adding more cores.
+Its introduction primarily enhances performance, representing a significant architectural shift rather than just an incremental improvement like adding more cores.

 Specs | A100 Server | H100 Server |